ingava/advanced-JS-concepts/README.md

 ## Keyword `this`

-`this` is determined by how a junction is called ("execution context").
+`this` is determined by how a function is called ("execution context").
 What `this` refers to can be assessed using 4 rules (global, object/implicit, explicit, new).

 ### 1. Global `this`